GregoryKogan/mephi-databases/README.md

 Laboratory work on the database course at MEPhI.
 Topic: Trello

-This project is built in Go and uses [GORM](https://gorm.io/) as an ORM for PostgreSQL.
+This project is built in Go, uses [GORM](https://gorm.io/) as an ORM for PostgreSQL and [faker](https://pkg.go.dev/github.com/go-faker/faker/v4) package to seed the database.

 <details>
   <summary>Entity-relationship diagram</summary>